Titanopsis luederitzii Tisch.

 The best place to grow Titanopsis is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.

-Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common method of propagation.
-Sow it in spring and it should start flowering after 2 years… – See more at: How to Grow and Care for Titanopsis
+Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common propagation method.
+Sow it in spring, and it should start flowering after two years.
+See more at How to Grow and Care for Titanopsis.

 - Back to genus Titanopsis